mr-foxi/foxiarch/README.md

 - **Kernel Version**: 6.12.4-arch1-1 (64-bit)
 - **Graphics Platform**: Wayland

-## Packages and Their Purposes
-Here is a list of all the packages included in the script, along with their main purposes:

-### Official Repositories
-- `base-devel`: Essential development tools.
-- `git`: Version control system.
-- `wine`: Compatibility layer for running Windows applications.
-- `lutris`: Open gaming platform for managing, installing, and running games.
-- `steam`: Steam client for gaming.
-- `openvpn`: Open source VPN software.
-- `lastpass-cli`: Command-line tool for LastPass password manager.
-- `code`: Visual Studio Code editor.
-- `docker`: Containerization platform.
-- `alacritty`: A modern terminal emulator.
-- `nvidia-open`: NVIDIA open-source graphics driver.
-- `bumblebee`: Optimus support for Linux to manage hybrid graphics.
-- `intel-compute-runtime`: Intel GPU compute runtime.
-- `intel-opencl-runtime`: Intel OpenCL runtime.
-- `opencl-nvidia`: OpenCL support for NVIDIA GPUs.
-- `intel-oneapi-compiler-shared-runtime`: Runtime for Intel oneAPI compilers.
-- `thunderbird`: Email client.
-- `man-db`: Manual page utilities.
-- `bluez`: Bluetooth protocol stack.
-- `pulseaudio-jack`: PulseAudio with JACK support for professional audio.
-- `pulseaudio-bluetooth`: Bluetooth module for PulseAudio.
-- `bluez-utils`: Bluetooth utilities.
-- `scrcpy`: Display and control Android devices.
-- `plasma`: KDE Plasma desktop environment.
-- `qt6`: Qt 6 libraries.
-- `sof-firmware`: Sound Open Firmware.
-- `xorg`: X.Org Server for graphical environments.

-### AUR Packages
-- `brave-bin`: Brave web browser.
-- `piavpn-bin`: Private Internet Access VPN client.
-- `heroic-games-launcher-bin`: Launcher for GOG, Epic Games, and Amazon games.
-- `vmware-workstation`: VMware Workstation for running virtual machines.
+## Package List (other packages will be installed as dependencies for this core list)
+- **alacritty**: A cross-platform, GPU-accelerated terminal emulator.
+- **base-devel**: A group of essential tools for building and compiling software on Arch Linux.
+- **bluez**: The official Linux Bluetooth protocol stack.
+- **bluez-utils**: Development and debugging utilities for the Bluetooth protocol stack.
+- **code**: Visual Studio Code, a powerful, open-source code editor developed by Microsoft.
+- **docker**: An open platform for developing, shipping, and running applications inside containers.
+- **dolphin-emu**: An emulator for the Nintendo GameCube and Wii consoles.
+- **freerdp**: A free implementation of the Remote Desktop Protocol (RDP).
+- **gimp**: GNU Image Manipulation Program, a free and open-source raster graphics editor.
+- **gtk-vnc**: A VNC viewer widget for GTK, providing client-side APIs for the RFB protocol.
+- **intel-compute-runtime**: Intel's open-source compute runtime for OpenCL and Level Zero.
+- **intel-media-driver**: Intel's open-source media driver for VA-API.
+- **intel-opencl-runtime**: Intel's runtime for OpenCL applications.
+- **intel-oneapi-compiler-shared-runtime**: Shared runtime libraries for Intel's oneAPI compilers.
+- **kwallet**: KDE Wallet Manager, a tool to manage passwords and other sensitive data.
+- **kwalletmanager**: A GUI for managing KDE Wallets.
+- **lib32-mesa**: 32-bit version of the Mesa 3D Graphics Library.
+- **lib32-nvidia-utils**: 32-bit NVIDIA driver utilities.
+- **libvncserver**: A library to implement VNC server functionality.
+- **lutris**: An open gaming platform for Linux.
+- **mesa**: An open-source implementation of the OpenGL specification.
+- **nvidia**: NVIDIA proprietary drivers for Linux.
+- **nvidia-open**: Open-source kernel modules for NVIDIA GPUs.
+- **nvidia-settings**: A configuration tool for NVIDIA graphics cards.
+- **nvidia-utils**: NVIDIA driver utilities.
+- **opencl-nvidia**: NVIDIA's OpenCL runtime.
+- **openrazer-daemon**: A daemon to manage Razer peripherals on Linux.
+- **pipewire**: A server and user space API to handle multimedia pipelines.
+- **pipewire-alsa**: ALSA plugin for Pipewire.
+- **pipewire-jack**: JACK plugin for Pipewire.
+- **pipewire-media-session**: A session manager for Pipewire.
+- **pipewire-pulse**: PulseAudio replacement using Pipewire.
+- **plasma**: KDE Plasma desktop environment.
+- **ppsspp**: A PSP emulator.
+- **qt6**: The latest version of the Qt application framework.
+- **remmina**: A remote desktop client supporting multiple protocols.
+- **retroarch**: A frontend for emulators, game engines, and media players.
+- **samba**: A suite of programs to provide SMB/CIFS networking.
+- **sof-firmware**: Sound Open Firmware, a collection of firmware for audio DSPs.
+- **spice-gtk**: A GTK widget for SPICE clients.
+- **steam**: A digital distribution platform for video games.
+- **xorg**: The X.Org server, a display server for the X Window System.

+### AUR Packages (Arch User Repository)
+- **brave-bin**: Brave Browser, a privacy-focused web browser with a built-in ad blocker.
+- **piavpn-bin**: Private Internet Access VPN client, providing secure and private internet access.
+- **heroic-games-launcher-bin**: An open-source game launcher for Epic Games, GOG, and Amazon Games.
+- **vmware-workstation**: A hosted hypervisor that allows users to run multiple virtual machines on a single physical machine.
+- **rpcs3**: An open-source PlayStation 3 emulator and debugger.
+- **pcsx2**: A free and open-source PlayStation 2 emulator.
+- **razercfg**: A configuration tool for Razer devices, providing both command-line and GUI interfaces.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: